 So we thought we’d get some and provide a window into the thinking of our own readers.
 More concretely, yesterday we asked you to assume the role of a pretend-God and imagine that you can guide handset vendors’ focus going into 2016.
 What would you have them dedicate the most effort and resources to?
 Improving display quality?
 Camera optics?
 Underlying software?
 Or perhaps battery life?

 Battery life.
 You’d have them focus on battery life.
-That, at least, is what the results from said survey indicate.
+That, at least, is what the results from the said survey indicate.
 With the lion’s share of the votes (nearly 64%), the vast majority of our readers are obviously most concerned with the longevity of their devices.
-Coming in as a distance second are software-related woes—some 16% would rather have makers focus on sorting out their proprietary UIs.
+Coming in as a distant second are software-related woes—some 16% would rather have makers focus on sorting out their proprietary UIs.
 On the other end of the spectrum, with just 1.3% and 1.6%, display tech and processing power (respectively) are lowest on the list of our readers’ worries.